The Path from Survival Mode to Flourishing

 But surviving and processing are not the same thing.

 You do not become pregnant at nineteen because everything in your life has been perfectly stable or well adjusted.
 Experiences come before that moment.
-Stress, environments, relationships, and decisions compound over time.
+Distress, environments, relationships, and decisions compound over time.

 That pregnancy did not appear out of nowhere.
 It was part of a longer story I had not yet understood.